Movatterモバイル変換

 1990 to 2000

-In 1992, the NEB’s structure was changed, replacing the executive director with a president, the expansion officer with a vice president, the financial officer with a treasurer, and the interchapter relations officer with the secretary.
-The sorority's first National Convention was held inRapid City, South Dakota during the summer of 1992 with theAlpha, Beta, andGamma chapters in attendance.
-In late 1992 the NEB decided to join theProfessional Fraternity Association (PFA).
-In 1993 the National Constitution and Bylaws were ratified and a decision was made to incorporate as a social organization, rendering the sorority both a social and professional organization (due to the NEB's affiliation with the PFA).Articles of Incorporation for Alpha Omega Epsilon, Inc. were filed in Wisconsin.[4]
+The national executive board's structure was changed in 1992, replacing the executive director with a president, the expansion officer with a vice president, the financial officer with a treasurer, and the interchapter relations officer with the secretary.[4]
+The sorority's first national convention was held inRapid City, South Dakota during the summer of 1992, with theAlpha, Beta, andGamma chapters in attendance.[4]
+In 1992, the NEB joined theProfessional Fraternity Association (PFA).[5]

 Symbols